DJ-Dingo/pibooth-oled-display/README.rst

 * Logo path = ``~/.config/pibooth/oled_display/logo/``

-(pibooth-oled-display support many defferent image type extensions)
+(pibooth-oled-display support many different image type extensions)

 If you add an images with the same name and File extension(s) as some of the default images, only the user images will be showing.